MeaCulpitt/Nash/README.md

-# NASH: Inter-Subnet Settlement Layer
+# NASH: Agent-to-Agent Settlement Layer

-NASH is a Bittensor subnet that optimizes resource exchange between subnets.
+NASH is a Bittensor subnet that optimizes resource exchange between autonomous AI agents.
 When compute needs to be bought, inference jobs need to be routed, or resources need to be swapped, NASH finds the mathematically optimal deal and settles it in milliseconds.

-Today: the settlement layer for Bittensor's internal economy.
+Today: the settlement layer for AI agents within Bittensor.
 Tomorrow: the settlement layer for autonomous agents everywhere.

 ---

 ## The Problem

-Bittensor subnets increasingly need to trade with each other:
+The **agentic economy** is coming.
+Autonomous AI agents will need to trade resources with each other:

-- **SN64 (Chutes)** runs inference jobs but needs to source GPU capacity
+- **Inference Agents** run AI workloads but need GPU capacity
-- **SN27 (Compute)** has GPU capacity but needs customers
+- **Compute Agents** have GPUs but need customers
-- **SN12 (ComputeHorde)** has batch compute but needs to price it dynamically
+- **Storage Agents** have space but need bandwidth
-- Validators stake across subnets and need to rebalance positions
+- **Coordination Agents** manage tasks but need execution capacity

 Right now, these trades happen through:
 - Manual coordination (slow, doesn't scale)
 - Fixed pricing (leaves value on the table)
 - Simple order books (can't handle complex multi-party swaps)

 **The result:** Billions in potential trade value trapped by friction.
-Subnets that should be collaborating are siloed.
+Agents that should be collaborating are siloed.

 ---